William Prescott: American Revolutionary War

-The detachment started from Cambridge Common at dark, who proceeded silently to Bunker Hill, where the troops, at about 1 1 o'clock, P. M., commenced building the intrenchments as laid out by Captain Richard Gridley.
-“The breast work or redoubt was only constructed of such earth as the party had thrown up after the middle of the night and was not more than breast high to a man of medium height.
+The detachment started from Cambridge Common at dark, proceeding silently to Bunker Hill.
+There, at about 11 o'clock pm, the troops commenced building the entrenchments as laid out by Captain Richard Gridley.
+The breast work or redoubt was only constructed of such earth as the party had thrown up after the middle of the night and was not more than breast high to a man of medium height.
 Colonel Prescott being a very tall man, six feet and two or three inches in height, his head and shoulders and a considerable portion of his body must have been exposed during the whole of the engagement.
 He wore a three-cornered cocked hat and a ban-yan or calico coat.
-After one of his men was killed by cannon ball, Prescott, perceiving that this had made some of the soldier’s sick at heart, mounted tile para-pet and walked leisurely around it, cheering his soldiers by approbation and humor.
+After one of his men was killed by cannon ball, Prescott, perceiving that this had made some of the soldiers sick at heart, mounted tile para-pet and walked leisurely around it, cheering his soldiers by approbation and humor.
 His clothing was repeatedly spattered with the blood and the brains of the killed and wounded.
-The writer (Dr. O. Prescott Jr.) saw the waistcoat and the ban-yan coat after the engagement, and they had several holes pierced by the bayonets of the British in their attempts at his life.”
-The Americans, although raw troops, fought with the bravery and obstinacy of veterans, until their ammunition was exhausted.
-Col. Prescott was always confident that he could have maintained his position, even with the handful of men under him, if he had been supplied with ammunition.

 The next day, his troops, who were tired from working to construct a redoubt and other defensive works, and had only limited ammunition, formed the centerpiece of the American defenses when the British attacked the position.
 The British began firing from the ship Lively at 4 a.m. and attacked at 3 p.m.

 Prescott ordered the Connecticut men under Captain Knowlton to defend the left flank, where they used a crude dirt wall as a breastwork, and topped it with fence rails and hay.
 They also constructed three small v-shaped trenches between this dirt wall and Prescott's breastwork.
-Troops that arrived to reinforce this flank position included about 200 men from the 1st and 3rd New Hampshire regiments, under Colonels John Stark and James Reed] In spirited battle, Prescott's men twice threw back British assaults on the redoubt.
+Troops that arrived to reinforce this flank position included about 200 men from the 1st and 3rd New Hampshire regiments, under Colonels John Stark and James Reed.

+In spirited battle, Prescott's men twice threw back British assaults on the redoubt.
 When the British made a third attempt, his men were almost out of ammunition; after an initial volley, he ordered a retreat from the redoubt.
 He was one of the last men to leave the redoubt, parrying bayonet thrusts with his ceremonial saber.
 The men on the left flank played a key part in the cover of the retreat.